The Thomas Pages homepage

 In the light of the above therefore, any kind of practice, no matter how strong the cultural obligation may be to conform to custom, and however widespread that custom may be (whether British or Roman Empire-wide), if there is any kind of conflict with the character and commands of Christ, in any way whatsoever, it is of no validity and must be utterly discarded while being careful not to disrespect the persons involved or so compromised.

-Respect for customs and places is simply respect for the people who value them – which is the way of love, Christ's love, without any compromise with factors that are divisive or with those which dishonour others.
+for customs and places is simply respect for the people who value them –

 1. Veneration of Ancestors